 CONTINUING PROFESSIONAL DEVELOPMENT

-Flotation '19 is certified for Continuing Professional Development.
+Flotation '19 was certified for Continuing Professional Development.